restarone/comfortable-mexican-sofa-docs/Docs:-Content-Tags.md

 Following content tags interact with data stored on the `Comfy::Cms::Fragment` records.

+Content of these tags may contain other *non-fragment* tags (don't cross the beams).

 ### Text, TextArea, Wysiwyg, and Markdown

 These tags function the same.
 Content is stored against `content` attribute of